 What Has Machine Learning Got to Do with Data Strategy?

 With recent value additions like Internet of Things (IoT), big data, and cloud computing in the global data landscape, organizations have taken a serious interest in Data Governance.
 Compared to outdated decision-making processes available in many of the Global 2000 businesses, machine learning as a core business driver has the power to deliver more accurate, precise, and intelligent decisions.
 However, while big data has strengthened the power of machine learning (ML) tools, there is a growing concern about data quality and Data Governance among business leaders and operators.

 Today’s business operators realize that unless an organization has a solid Data Strategy in place ensuring data security, data quality, data stewardship, and Data Governance, ML tools cannot guarantee superior business outcomes.
 How Can Machine Learning Affect Your Organizational Data Strategy? makes a case for ML tools in improving organizational Data Strategy.

 According to Dr. Yoshua Bengio,Université de Montréal:

-Good Data Quality is an essential prerequisite for all organizations.
-ML algorithms actually check Data Quality by detecting mismatches, errors, or other anomalies.
-As Data Quality is a fundamental issue in enterprise Data Management, an executable, organizational Data Strategy requires ML to ensure high quality of business data.
-This is one of the first points of intersection between Data Strategy and Machine Learning.
-Increasingly, regulatory requirements like GDPR will require all business data to pass through multiple checks and balances before it is fed into any Analytics System.
+Good data auality is an essential prerequisite for all organizations.
+ML algorithms actually check data quality by detecting mismatches, errors, or other anomalies.
+As data quality is a fundamental issue in enterprise Data Management, an executable, organizational Data Strategy requires ML to ensure high quality of business data.
+This is one of the first points of intersection between Data Strategy and machine learning.
+Increasingly, regulatory requirements like GDPR will require all business data to pass through multiple checks and balances before it is fed into any analytics system.